Meeco/rest-xdi/README.md

 # REST XDI

-A simple way for web apps written in other programming languages to perform some operations on XDI graphs.
+A basic way for web apps written in other programming languages to perform some operations on XDI graphs using the XDI reference implementation classes.

 ## Warning